earthengine/Cars4Sale/Readme.md

 # Introduction
-Cars4Sales is a WEB API app written in ASP .NET core
+Cars4Sales is a WEB API app written in ASP .NET core.

+It maintains a memory database for car models for different dealers (API users).
+The API allows the dealer to see all stock data, and update their own data.

 # Prerequsits